ilarsf/aarc_lts/for-learners/resources/next-steps.md

         <button class="accordion-toggle"><i class="fas fa-water"></i> Open Sculling Program Trial</button>
         <div class="accordion-content">
             <div class="accordion-content-inner">
                 <p>Highly recommended for all graduates.
 This multi-week discounted trial period allows you to row in a supervised group setting, further honing your skills and building confidence on the water.
-It\'s an excellent bridge from structured lessons to more independent rowing.</p>
+It's an excellent bridge from structured lessons to more independent rowing.</p>
                 <p>The <strong>multi-week discounted trial period</strong> in the Open Sculling Program is the most common and recommended next step.
 It provides:</p>
                 <ul>
                     <li>Regular, supervised water time.</li>